REMEMBER ME presents an emotional romantic drama with a surprisingly rich story that shows many layers of relationships in one’s life.

-After being arrested while trying to stop a mugging, and getting bailed by his father, he comes back to his normal self of going to university library and spending time with his little sister Caroline (Ruby Jerins) who is also insecure about her father’s love and always treated differently by her school mates.
+After being arrested while trying to stop a mugging, and getting bailed by his father, he comes back to his normal self of going to the university library and spending time with his little sister Caroline (Ruby Jerins) who is also insecure about her father’s love and always treated differently by her school mates.

-Direction: Allen Coulter
+Directed by Allen Coulter